Student Handbooks

 Student Services

-The goal of Academic Lab is to assist learners in reaching his/her goals and supporting them in all areas to progress through grade level curriculum in an alternative setting.
-During Academic Lab, students will be provided with support in a small group setting to work on targeted skills, such as reading, writing, speaking, listening, and/or assistance in developing organizational skills to enhance classroom success.
-Academic lab will be on an A/B schedule opposite of a student’s physical education class for 6th and 7th grades.
+The goal of Academic Lab is to assist learners in reaching his/her goals.
+Academic lab will be on an A/B schedule opposite of a student’s physical education class for 6th,7th, and 8th grades.

 Accelerated Courses

 Troy Middle offers accelerated learning opportunities for eligible students in several key subjects.
 Students may qualify for advanced placement in 6th and 7th grade Math, Algebra 1, Physical Science, and 7th-8th grade English.
 Eligibility for these rigorous courses is based on meeting specific success criteria.
 Transfer students who were previously enrolled in accelerated classes at their former schools will be automatically placed into the corresponding accelerated courses at Troy Middle.
-Algebra 1 and Physical Science courses will contribute to a student's high school GPA and credit hours.
+Algebra 1 and Physical Science.
+Eligibility for these rigorous courses is based on meeting specific success criteria.
+Transfer students who were previously enrolled in accelerated classes at their former schools will be automatically placed into the corresponding accelerated courses at Troy Middle.
+Algebra 1 and Physical Science courses will contribute to a student’s high school GPA and credit hours.

 Flight Program